Wireless Festival: 2020

-The sixteenth edition of Wireless Festival was due to take place from the 3rd to the 5th of July 2020 at Finsbury Park, London.
-In social media statements posted on the 23rd of March 2021, it was announced that the festival would be moved to Crystal Palace Park and would return from September 10 to 12 2021.
+The sixteenth edition of Wireless Festival was due to take place on 3–5 July 2020 at Finsbury Park, London.
+In social media statements posted on 23 March 2021, it was announced that the festival would be moved to Crystal Palace Park and would take place on 10–12 September 2021.

 2021

-In social media statements posted on the 23rd of March 2021, it was announced that the festival would be moved to Crystal Palace Park and would return run from at a later date than usual, due to Covid, on September 10 to 12 2021.
+In social media statements posted on 23 March 2021, it was announced that the festival would be moved to Crystal Palace Park and would take place at a later date than usual, due to Covid, on 10–12 September 2021.

 2022

-On February 25, 2022, it was announced that Wireless Festival would take place in Crystal Palace Park on 1–3 July, while a second and third festival would be held in Finsbury Park and the National Exhibition Centre in Birmingham, both on 8–10 July.
-Seven headliners will be split between the three locations: A$AP Rocky, J. Cole, Tyler, the Creator, Dave, Cardi B, Nicki Minaj, and SZA.
+On 25 February 2022, it was announced that Wireless Festival would take place in Crystal Palace Park on 1–3 July, while a second and third festival would be held in Finsbury Park and the National Exhibition Centre in Birmingham, both on 8–10 July.
+Seven headliners would be split between the three locations: A$AP Rocky, J. Cole, Tyler, the Creator, Dave, Cardi B, Nicki Minaj, and SZA.

 2023

-It was announced that Gopuff delivers Wireless 2023 would be once again returning back for just one weekend, at Finsbury Park.
-The event is due to run on the 7th, 8 and 9 July with headline artists Playboi Carti, Travis Scott and D-Block Europe, and 50 Cent as a special guest, all of which as UK Festival Exclusives.
+It was announced that Wireless 2023 would be returning for one weekend, at Finsbury Park.
+The event is due to take place on 7, 8 and 9 July, with headline artists Playboi Carti, Travis Scott and D-Block Europe, and 50 Cent as a special guest, all UK festival exclusives.
 Saturday day tickets sold out within 60 minutes of going on sale.

+2024

+It was announced that Wireless would return to Finsbury Park between 12 and 14 July 2024, with headline artists Nicki Minaj, 21 Savage, J Hus and Doja Cat.